ltaylorwarren/pam/README.md

 # PAM for RatOS
 Print Area Mesh for RatOS

-Adds dynamic mesh calibration to your RatOS printer.
+Adds dynamic mesh calibration to your RatOS printer and meshes only the area where your object is located.

+PAM doesnt support any RatOS Alpha or Beta Version!

 - works out of the box with any printer running RatOS
 - respects all RatOS probe and mesh settings